yasharmaster/end2end/source/_posts/2017-06-11-metadata-in-neo4j.markdown

     WHEN rel.properties IS NOT NULL AND rel_keys IS NULL THEN rel.properties WHEN rel.properties IS NOT NULL AND rel_keys IS NOT NULL THEN apoc.coll.union(rel.properties, rel_keys)
 {% endhighlight %}

+Once schema is generated and stored in the database, it can be accessed by the data loader at runtime.
+By enforing the rules of the schema, the loader maintains data integrity while loading new data to the database.
+You review the code related to metadata in [org.intermine.neo4j.metadata](https://github.com/intermine/neo4j/tree/dev/src/org/intermine/neo4j/metadata) package.